Best Songs to Sing in the Car With Friends & Out Loud

 Obviously you aren’t going to be in a standing position while you’re in the car but you should still do your best to give your voice and your lungs a chance to perform at their best.
 An upright, neutral position will allow your breath to flow more easily and it will help you access the core muscles you need to allow you to sing well.
 It will also help you to feel more confident and relaxed.
 Make sure you are sat up as straight as possible and you’re not leaning to one side.

 Make sure you are focusing on your breathing and take a moment to inhale and exhale a few times.
 With every exhale let go of any tension in your shoulders, neck and chest.
 All this is known as belly breathing.

 When you’re in the car you obviously aren’t going to be in total silence due to the noises around you so make sure you can still hear yourself and that you don’t strain your voice by singing too loudly.

 Open your mouth

 Don’t be embarrassed to belt the song out and really enunciate and clearly sing the song with passion.
 Don’t worry about others seeing you singing.
 We all sing in the car and if you want to be a singer you will need to start getting used to singing in public anyway.
 If you don’t open your mouth properly you will overwork your throat and you don’t want to do any damage.

 At the end of the day, if you are driving your main focus should be on the road.
 Keep focused and don’t beat yourself up if you don’t hit the right note.
 You can always practice it again when you reach your destination.

 By now you should have lots of ideas about song to practice singing while in the car as well as some handy tips on how to do so.

 What tips and suggestions can you give to other aspiring singers?
+What songs to you blast out in the car with your friends to sing out loud to?
 Leave your comments below.